jtrussell/angular-selection-model/README.md

 Default: ''basic'`

 Supports either `'basic'` or `'checkbox'`.
-When set to checkbox the directive will look for the first input element in each item (assume it is a checkbox) and update its selected status to match the state of the item.
+When set to checkbox the directive will look for the first input element of type checkbox in each item and update its selected status to match the state of the item.

 ```html
 <table>